Technology

 Designed for enterprises building new GCC capability or scaling existing mandates across data, engineering, platforms, and automation.

-Why Technology Enablement is now a GCC priority
+Technology Enablement is now a GCC priority.

 GCCs are evolving from cost-saving centers into value-creating transformation hubs.
 As enterprise mandates expand into product ownership, platform modernization, analytics, and AI enablement, centers need robust technology systems rather than isolated delivery teams.